 Over time, the definitions of the learning style modalities have changed, to the point that the current VARK definitions for “Visual” and “Kinesthetic” no longer match the common understanding of those terms.
 This is confusing for students and leads to misunderstandings when trying to implement changes to study practices based on their VARK results.

 The problem with the more limited definition is that most people understandably associate “Visual” with things they see, and so include photos and videos in that category.
-Students are often confused about why VARK doesn’t say they are “Visual”, and this confusion becomes a barrier to using learning styles to improve their learning.
+Students are often confused about why VARK doesn’t say they are “Visual”, and this confusion acts as a barrier to using learning styles to improve their learning.

 VAR+ removes this confusion by restoring photos and (some) videos into the “Visual” modality.